 \section{Abstract}

-Multi-agent reinforcement learning (MARL) systems usually require significantly long training times due to their inherent complexity.
-Furthermore, deploying them in the real world demands a feature-rich environment along with multiple embodied agents, which may not be feasible due to budget or space limitations, not to mention energy consumption and safety issues.
-This work tries to address these pain points by presenting a sustainable digital twin framework capable of accelerating MARL training by selectively scaling parallelized workloads on-demand, and transferring the trained policies from simulation to reality using minimal hardware resources.
-The applicability of the proposed digital twin framework is highlighted through two representative use cases, which cover cooperative as well as competitive classes of MARL problems.
-We study the effect of agent and environment parallelization on training time and that of systematic domain randomization on zero-shot sim2real transfer across both the case studies.
-Results indicate up to 76.3\% reduction in training time with the proposed parallelization scheme and as low as 2.9\% sim2real gap using the suggested deployment method.\\
+Multi-agent reinforcement learning (MARL) for cyber-physical vehicle systems usually requires a significantly long training time due to their inherent complexity.
+Furthermore, deploying the trained policies in the real world demands a feature-rich environment along with multiple physical embodied agents, which may not be feasible due to monetary, physical, energy, or safety constraints.
+This work seeks to address these pain points by presenting a mixed-reality (MR) digital twin (DT) framework capable of: (i) boosting training speeds by selectively scaling parallelized simulation workloads on-demand, and (ii) immersing the MARL policies across hybrid simulation-to-reality (sim2real) experiments.
+The viability and performance of the proposed framework are highlighted through two representative use cases, which cover cooperative as well as competitive classes of MARL problems.
+We study the effect of: (i) agent and environment parallelization on training time, and (ii) systematic domain randomization on zero-shot sim2real transfer, across both case studies.
+Results indicate up to 76.3\% reduction in training time with the proposed parallelization scheme and sim2real gap as low as 2.9\% using the proposed deployment method.\\